Wyne10/WyneAnimator/README.md

 - Installed DOTween

 ## Download
-To load this project, simply drag and drop the WyneAnimator folder into your Unity project.
+To load this project, simply import unity package or drag and drop the WyneAnimator folder into your Unity project.

 ## Features
 - Parses any component